Do You Know Your Flying Rights?

 It’s pretty obvious that airlines employ a variety of tricks to squeeze a few more Euro out of a customer.
 Despite how annoying they can be, they’re totally legal.
 What’s not is being charged a higher price for a plane ticket because of nationality or the location where the purchase is being made.
 If you suspect this to be the case, it’s grounds for a complaint — and a travel manager’s pool of data can help prove if discriminatory practices are being applied.

-Or, travel managers can avoid this altogether by using a travel management solution that searches for the best prices on their behalf!
+Or, travel managers can avoid this altogether by using a travel management solution, like TravelPerk, that searches for the best prices on their behalf!

 If things go south during the trip, you have rights!